Story at a glance:

 Touchless Technology

-Building automation systems are ever-changing, and BAS devices can increasingly connect to access and door control using Bluetooth, WiFi, and IP communication.
+Building automation systems are ever-changing, and BAS devices can increasingly connect to access and door control using Bluetooth, Wi-Fi, and IP communication.
 How does that improve building access?
-One of the pros at Delta Controls shared how this and other touchless technology is changing the way we work and get to work.
+One of the pros at Delta Controls, a global leader in building automation solutions, shared how this and other touchless technology is changing the way we work and get to work.

-“Let’s take a boardroom, for example,” wrote Delta Controls’ Robert Hemmerdinger in a previous gb&d article.
+“Let’s take a boardroom, for example,” Robert Hemmerdinger, chief sales and marketing officer for Delta Controls, wrote in a previous gb&d article.
 “In a touchless office, the door can be automated using sensors at the entrance or near-field communication between a door access point and a user’s phone.
 People won’t need to touch the door handle to gain access to the space.
 Once they’ve entered, lighting can be adjusted automatically, and temperature preferences can be input with the user’s phone.”

-Hemmerdinger goes on to explain that, with a relatively low retrofit cost compared to mechanical equipment revision, control of classrooms, too, can be accomplished by a teacher’s phone.
+Hemmerdinger goes on to explain that, with a relatively low retrofit cost compared to mechanical equipment revision, a teacher can maintain control of classrooms with a phone.
 “Doors can be automated to be unlocked by staff in the same touchless manner, and motion or pressure sensors can be used to open them by students.
 With widespread device-level integration, teachers can control the room in the same fashion as an office,” he said.

-Key codes, RFID tags, or Mobile IDs allow for easy access in health care scenarios, according to Diglock.
 “With an integrated access control system, specific personnel can be given access to one area and excluded from another.
-In the past each department may have been managed separately, but digital locks employ a single footprint, reducing complexity and saving everyone time,” said Richard Shaffer in a past contribution to gb&d.
+In the past each department may have been managed separately, but digital locks employ a single footprint, reducing complexity and saving everyone time,” Richard Shaffer, senior account executive at Digilock, wrote in a past contribution to gb&d.

 Digilock also offers innovative solutions that allow building managers to limit access to any given lock by user and time of day, as well as review who has access to a storage unit or space and when, all with the click of a button.
 In our fast-paced era of telecommuting, flexible work arrangements, and multi-shift facilities, Digilock’s products streamline the work building managers do with a seamless experience.